layilin/SP23-33852/_annotations/book3.md

 [place] 114.508 Albion.
 Albion, a name of ancient Celtic origin for Britain or England.
 The term may also derive from the Latin word for white (*albus*) and refer to the white cliffs of Dover.

 [people] 114.509 Johnson.
 Samuel Johnson (1709-1784), one of the most important English writers of the eighteenth century.
 Works include a *Dictionary* (1755) of the English language, *Rasselas* (1759), *A Journey to the Western Isles of Scotland* (1775), and *The Lives of the Poets* (1779-1781).
 Johnson also was a prolific essayist, publishing a series of 208 essays entitled *The Rambler* (1750-1752).
 He made contributions to and edited various periodicals, including *The Gentlemans' Magazine* and the *Literary Magazine*.
 Johnson reviewed *The Sugar-Cane* in the *London Chronicle* (Jul 1764) and the *Critical Review* (Oct 1764).
 What Johnson actually thought of Grainger's poem is unclear.
-While both of his published reviews of the poem are largely positive, the later one in the *Critical Review* contains a rebuke of Grainger's depiction of the slave trade (for Johnson's exact comment, see the note for [internal] Book IV, lines 74-77).
+While both of his published reviews of the poem are largely positive, the later one in the *Critical Review* contains a rebuke of Grainger's depiction of the slave trade.
+Johnson writes: "the poet talks of this ungenerous commerce without the least appearance of detestation ... [and] proceeds to direct these purchasers of their fellow-creatures with the same indifference a groom would give instructions for chusing a horse."
+For an example of the descriptiosn to which Johnson objected, see Book IV, lines 72-118 below.

 [people] 114.509 Percy.
 Bishop Thomas Percy (1729-1811).
 English cleric, writer, and translator.
 A friend and frequent correspondent of Grainger's, best known for the *Reliques of Ancient English Poetry* (1765), published by James and Richard Dodsley, who also published *The Sugar-Cane*.

 [people] 114.509 White.
 The identity of White was confusing to eighteenth-century readers.
-In a letter dated May 9, 1801, written to Thomas Percy by his friend Robert Anderson, the latter states that "[s]everal passages [in Grainger's poem] want illustration, which probably you can give," and he then asks, "Who is 'White'?"
+In a letter dated 9 May 1801, written to Thomas Percy by his friend Robert Anderson, the latter states that "[s]everal passages [in Grainger's poem] want illustration, which probably you can give," and he then asks, "Who is 'White'?"
 In his reply, Percy clarifies, "White, was Mr. James White a native of Edinburgh, who resided in London and taught the learned Languages viz.
 Latin and Greek to Grown Gentlemen whose Education had been neglected."
 Percy adds that White authored a translation of Aristophanes's *The Clouds* (1759) and a grammatical text entitled *The English Verb* (1761).
 White died circa 1811. *The Percy Letters: The Correspondence of Thomas Percy and Robert Anderson*, vol. 9, edited by W. E. K. Anderson, Yale University Press, 1944, at pp. 59, 67-68, 269.  <!--conform to citing convention-->

 114.510 Calpe.
 Calpe refers to one of the Pillars of Hercules in Greek mythology, now known as the Rock of Gibraltar.